TechJunkie is a BOX20 Media Company

 When it comes to performance, Legion is proficient, and you can use it to play anything effortlessly, from Far Cry 5 to Rise of the Tomb Raider.
-The screen refresh rate is 144 Hz, and the size of the screen is 15.6 inches.
+The screen refresh rate is 165Hz, and the size of the screen is 15.6 inches.
 The keyboard is standard and generally has a comfortable feel and decent feedback.
-The webcam has standard placement and even features a shutter for privacy.
+The webcam has traditional placement and even features a shutter for privacy.
 We especially like that Lenovo Legion 5 has plenty of ports.
 Overall, this is a fantastic, budget-friendly gaming laptop that won’t break the bank but still feels expensive.

 A list of budget gaming laptops would be incomplete without a Dell device on it.
 Perhaps the company’s primary target customers aren’t gamers in a broad sense, but here they are catering to them with this excellent laptop.

 Visually, the Dell G5 15 SE looks like most Dell laptops do.
 It has a sleek, minimalistic design that blends into any setting.
 Size-wise, it’s pretty standard.
 While some gaming laptops keep moving in the direction of the lighter and thinner structure, Dell opted out of this trend.
 That doesn’t mean this laptop is bulky, just not exceptionally lightweight.
 What you get is a genuinely sturdy and durable device, regardless of the plastic chassis.